bartlettroscoe/bssw.io/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Assign this PR to the `<eb-member>`.
 * [ ] Add label `content: <content-type>` for the type of contribution.
 * [ ] Inspect the content in the `*.md` file(s) as rendered in GitHub for this PR.
-* [ ] Add one or more more EB member reviewers to the PR.
+* [ ] Add one or more EB member reviewers to the PR.
 * [ ] Add to Project `Content Development` (see [content development]).
 * [ ] Add [meta-data] to the `*.md` file(s) (set `Publish: preview`).
 * [ ] Ensure `wikize_refs.py -i <base>.md` is run and commit (see [wikize_refs.py]).